 In addition:

-For learning purposes and marketing, students may be video-taped when participating in simulation, skills practice and skills testing, including testing done with remediation during the semester, and testing done for program re-entry, or OTA activities on site and off site.
+For learning purposes and marketing, students may be digitally recorded, video-taped when participating in simulation, skills practice and skills testing, including testing done with remediation during the semester, and testing done for program re-entry, or OTA activities on site and off site.
 Images, audio, and videotape taken while in the OTA Program are the property of GCCCD and may be viewed by community partners for marketing or educational purposes.
-My signature indicates that I have read the handbook and I agree to be videotaped and photographed.
+My signature indicates that I have read the handbook and I agree to be recorded.

 In exchange for the educational opportunities provided to me by the clinical site, I agree to comply with all state, local, and federal requirements governing the privacy of medical information.
 Those privacy requirements have been explained to me and I have had training in complying with these requirements.
 I agree to uphold all HIPAA and other privacy requirements during my clinical rotations.
 I understand that HIPAA violations may result in dismissal from the OTA Program.

 I understand that I am bound to comply with all privacy requirements when I am not in a clinical rotation, including in my conversations with family, friends, and peers.
-Do not utilize your cellphone in clinical site areas where clients are or could be present even if site allows photographs or video.
+I will not utilize my cellphone or recording device in clinical site areas where clients are or could be present even if site allows photographs or video.
 I will be held accountable for maintaining the privacy of any information I obtain, see or am given during my clinical rotations.
 To uphold the privacy of such information, I agree not to post or discuss any clinical experience or information regarding my experience with the clinical agency, its staff, or its clients/patients on any internet social media (Facebook, Twitter, E-mails, Instagram and any others not mentioned).
 I agree to uphold the “zero tolerance” policy for pictures, video, or audio taken on any clinical site while in my role as an OTA student.
 I understand that administration periodically searches the internet for breaches in its privacy policies.
 Failure to follow these policies will result in removal from your clinical site and exit from the OTA Program according to the exit policy.

+California is a two party consent law state with regards to wiretapping laws.
+California makes it a crime to record or eavesdrop on any confidential communication, including a private conversation or telephone call, without the consent for all parties to the conversation.
+Cal Penal Code 632.

+Student must have completed current immunizations, TB, CPR, malpractice, background check, drug screen, HIPAA and standard precautions paperwork AND be officially registered prior to the start of the first class for all required OTA courses in order to attend and are not permitted in class, labs, or any clinical area on campus or off campus clinical sites.

 My signature indicates that I have read and understand the program expectations and agree to abide by the OTA Student Handbook policies and procedures.